The Warmest Winter Coats to Shop Before January

-The Warmest Winter Coats to Shop Before January -- Abercrombie, Canada Goose, Patagonia and More
+The Warmest Winter Coats to Shop Before January -- Patagonia, Abercrombie, Canada Goose and More

-Holiday shopping and holiday sales are heating up as winter moves in -- you might be able to pick up more than one outerwear solution for stylish, cold weather looks at a deep discount.
+Christmas and holiday shopping are behind us, but we still have winter ahead to shop for -- and you might even be able to pick up more than one outerwear solution for stylish, cold weather looks at a deep discount.

 Peacoats and wool coats are great, but when you live in a place with real winter -- aka frigid temperatures, brisk winds and snow -- you need a practical warm coat that will keep you comfortable and cozy on the coldest of days.